Research

 [paper][appendix]

-In the United States, trust in police is positively correlated with socio-economic status.
-We show that this is not the case in Latin America.
-In 147 surveys spanning 20 Latin American countries, we find that trust in police is weakly negatively correlated with socio-economic status—a fact that neither regional experts nor subject-matter experts anticipated.
-By way of explanation, we propose that rich people everywhere are more likely to interpret everyday experiences as signals about the police.
-Because bad experiences like crime victimization and bribe solicitation are more common in Latin America than in the US, rich people’s tendency to interpret poor security outcomes as signals of police (un)trustworthiness should lead to a lower trust–SES gradient in Latin America relative to the US.
-In our account, cross-country differences in the trust–SES gradient are driven not by cross-country differences in how people update but rather by cross-country differences in policing outcomes, together with universal class-based differences in people’s readiness to see the world around them as a signal about police.
+Trust in police is a critical input in the co-production of public security.
+We show that the positive socioeconomic status (SES)-trust in police gradient observed in the US does not generalize to Latin America.
+In 146 surveys spanning 20 countries, we find that trust in police is weakly and negatively correlated with SES—a fact that neither regional nor subject-matter experts anticipated.
+We propose that rich citizens are more likely to interpret everyday experiences as signals about the police.
+Because bad experiences like crime victimization and bribe solicitation are more common in Latin America than in the US, rich citizens’s tendency to interpret poor security outcomes as signals of police untrustworthiness leads to a lower trust– SES gradient.
+In our account, cross-country differences in the trust–SES gradient are driven by differences in policing outcomes coupled with universal class-based differences in people’s readiness to see the world around them as signals about police.

 Works-in-Progress